Minimising Allergies in Your Home

 Window Treatments

 Window treatments are another area of the home which can easily become a haven for dust.
 Generally speaking, any type of blind or curtain that is not easily cleaned are more problematic for those suffering allergies.
-Traditional blinds made from fabrics, particularly those with complicated swags, headers and folds catch and house dust readily, while straight Holland blinds and Venetians and shutters which can be wiped down are easier to manage.
+Traditional blinds made from fabrics, particularly those with complicated swags, headers and folds catch and house dust readily, while straight Holland blinds (also known as roller blinds) and Venetians and shutters which can be wiped down are easier to manage.
 If you are sold on drapes, consider simpler details, such as loop or minimal pinch pleat headers to try and minimise the dust concerns.
 Also, think of the types of fabrics you do select.
 Heavier fabrics, such as velvets and damasks capture dust more so than sheers and linens.

 Your nearest Flooring Xtra store will be able to provide guidance on which concept would best suit your home or business.

-roman blinds Roman blinds
+roman blinds in dining room Roman blinds

 Furniture